 Once again Arena had used a different lineup, this time debuting defender Gregg Berhalter and Eddie Lewis.
 Donovan had again been played in a different position then his previous match.
-When asked if the performance of the US thus far at the World meant that the team was now in the upper echelon of the world game, Arena responded, “Not even close.
+When asked if the performance of the US thus far meant that the team was now in the upper echelon of the world game, Arena, ever the realist, responded, “Not even close.
 We’re not pretending to be at the same level as the established teams, but the gap has closed considerably.”
-(You can view a YouTube clip of the match below.)

 USA 0—Germany 1

-While Germany had reached the quarterfinals or better in thirteen consecutive World Cups, they were not as strong as they had been in 1974 or 1990.
-Many wondered if this would be the match in which they would stumble.
+While Germany had reached the quarterfinals or better in thirteen consecutive World Cups, the 2002 team were not as strong as the World Cup winning teams of 1974 or 1990 and many wondered if this would be the match in which they would stumble.
 The US felt confident enough to take the attack to Germany from the start but simply couldn’t convert their chances.
 Late in the first half, momentum shifted to Germany and they began to threaten the US with a series of dead-ball opportunities.
-In the 39th minute Michael Ballack headed a free kick from Christian Ziege into the US goal.
+In the 39th minute Michael Ballack headed home a free kick from Christian Ziege to give Germany a 1-0 lead.

 Germany spent the second half defending their one goal lead and were eventually outshot by the US 11–6.
-Berhalter’s volley in the 50th minute was saved only by Torsten Frings unintentional handball and Sanneh’s header in the 80th minute was just barely wide.
+Berhalter’s volley in the 50th minute was saved only by a Torsten Frings handball and Sanneh’s header in the 80th minute was just barely wide.
 In the end, the US simply couldn’t finish their chances and the match ended 1–0 for Germany.
-(You can view a YouTube clip of the match below.)